Closing the gap between SVRG and TD-SVRG with Gradient Splitting: Main results

 \subsection{Similarity of SVRG and TD-SVRG}

-Note that the dataset case is similar to SVRG in the convex setting in the sense that: 1) update performed in each step is selected uniformly at random, and 2) the exact mean-path update can be computed every epoch.
+Note that the dataset case is similar to SVRG in the convex setting in the sense that: 1) the update performed at each step is selected uniformly at random, and 2) the exact mean-path update can be computed at every epoch.
 If the dataset is balanced, a negative mean-path update $-\bar{g}(\theta)$ is a gradient splitting of the function $f(\theta)$.
 These allow us to further demonstrate the significance of the function $f(\theta)$ for the TD learning process and the greater similarity between TD-learning and convex optimization.
 We recall the convergence rate obtained in \cite{SVRG} for a sum of convex functions:

 where $\gamma'$ is a strong convexity parameter and $L$ is a Lipschitz smoothness parameter (we employ the notation from the original paper and introduce the symbol $'$ to avoid duplicates).
 The function $f(\theta) = \frac{1}{2}(\theta - \theta^*)^T A (\theta - \theta^*)$ is $\lambda_{A}$ strongly convex and 1-Lipschitz smooth, which means that the convergence rate obtained in this paper is identical to the convergence rate of SVRG in the convex setting.
+We provide an intuition that supports this similarity in Appendix \ref{thm1_proof}.
 This fact further extends the analogy between TD learning and convex optimization earlier explored by \cite{Bhandari} and \cite{grad_split}.